-Attacks targeting a state, or another organized group, are labeled under the ‘state-based violence’ and ‘non-state violence’ labels respectively.
-Acts of violence targeting representatives or representations of the state are thus not labeled ‘terrorism’.
+Attacks targeting a state, or another organized group, are labelled under the ‘state-based violence’ and ‘non-state violence’ labels respectively.
+Acts of violence targeting representatives or representations of the state are thus not labelled ‘terrorism’.

-Likewise, no single actor is thus categorized as being ‘terrorist’.
+Likewise, no single actor is thus categorised as being ‘terrorist’.

 As an example one can look at the events of 9/11.
 Three planes crashed into building in the USA; two into the World Trade Center and one into the Pentagon.
 The two planes flying into the World Trade Center are viewed as being acts of one-sided violence, since the World Trade Center is not a military target or a representation of the government of the USA.
 The third plane, which crashed into the Pentagon, is, however, coded as state-based violence as the Pentagon is a military installation.

 How does the UCDP deal with criminal violence, such as that in Mexico between drug cartels?

 The UCDP does not apply any labels regarding the nature of organized violence.
 Violence is thus not categorised according to any possible ‘political’ as opposed to ‘criminal’ goals.
 There is little logic to claiming that cattle-rustling and land clashes in Kenya are political whilst battles over the drug market and urban turf in Mexico are criminal.